 As an Election Worker, you are a defender of Democracy!
 Election Workers are civic-minded registered voters who are paid to work at Election Day polling places and Early Voting sites and are trained in voting procedures, equipment operation and customer service.

 Becoming an Election Worker is an important decision that requires commitment, dedication, and the desire to be a public servant.
-The first steps towards becoming an election worker are submitting an application and attending orientation.
-During orientation, you will learn what being an election worker entails.
-After orientation, you will be added to our list of active workers, and we will contact you regarding training dates prior to any upcoming elections.
+The first step towards becoming an election worker is calling the Elections office at (772) 226-4700.
+You must attend an orientation class.
+During orientation, you will learn what being an election worker entail.
+After orientation, you will be added to our list of potential workers, and we will contact you when we have availability for an upcoming election.

 Election Workers receive a stipend for attending training (not orientation) and for working during early voting and/or Election Day.